 The idea of a City Rail Link has been included in Auckland's strategic plans for decades.

 Sadly for almost 100 years, central and local government missed opportunities or took short cuts which had to be remedied at a later date and at a much greater expense.

 Here are some of those earlier plans:

-- A Morningside underground rail derivation in the 1920s
+A Morningside underground rail deviation in the 1920s

 This timeline shows highlights of Auckland's transport history

 In fact moves to create an underground rail system in Auckland go back almost a hundred years in Auckland's history - starting in the 1920s

 In 1923, then Railways Minister Gordon Coates gave his support for a city-to-Morningside underground rail line.
 "The Morningside Deviation" was to be an underground tunnel from the CBD to Morningside.